kaisermikael/Group-8-Yoke/README.md

 ### Frontend
 For the frontend we will use the Bootstrap framework which will be easy to integrate with our Django backend
 ### Database
-We will be using either the db.sqlite database that comes with the Django framework or a SQL server for database management
+We will be using the db.sqlite database that comes with the Django framework
 # Tool Stack Setup Procedure
 The current working version of Yoke is only a prototype.
 Requirements to run the project locally:
 * python installed on your system